Semiu/java-codesecurity/README.md

 ### 2. Classification of MITRE's Java's Common Vulnerabilities and Exposures Descriptions

 The details of this project can be found in the `java-cve-text-classification` folder.

-### 3. Automated Detection of Software Vulnerabilites in Java Program Source Code.
-The details of this project can be found in the `java-cve-detection` folder.
-This is an ongoing part of the research project.